camerond/camerondaigle/posts/three-types-of-meetings.md

 ### Feedback Meetings: The Power Dynamic

-We're going to talk power dynamics before risks here, because the power dynamic in feedback meetings can be incredibly tricky.
 If you've scaled your audience properly, everyone involved has expertise, domain knowledge, and input ready to deploy when the moment is right – but sometimes you're just presenting to management or leadership.